“Terps, terps, everywhere; in the stain on wooded stair, in the shampoo in your hair; in the magic of your bong, in the trichomes, thick and strong

 Smell them here and taste them there, terps, terps, everywhere…”

-The Big Book of Terps is the world’s largest resource on terpenes and flavonoids in cannabis, with more than 570 pages, over 1,200 citations, 150,000+ words, 51 Quizzes and Answer Key, 1 Final Exam and Answer Key, and 60+ custom graphs, gifs (available online), charts, and other images.
+The Big Book of Terps is the world’s largest resource on terpenes and flavonoids in cannabis, with more than 420 pages, over 1,350 citations, 150,000+ words, 51 Quizzes and Answer Key, 1 Final Exam and Answer Key, and 60+ custom graphs, gifs (available online), charts, and other images.
 This significant work includes information not previously known to the cannabis industry, as well as several discoveries not previously reported in scientific literature.
-Written by cannabis researcher and consultant Russ Hudson, with images by Gloria Fuentes, PhD (Molecular Biology), The Big Book of Terps required more than 4 years of intensive research to compile and dissect and features commentary by top cannabinoid and terpene researchers including Raphael Mechoulam, Ethan Russo, Susan Trapp, Mitch Earleywine, and others.
+Written by cannabis researcher and consultant Russ Hudson, with images by Gloria Fuentes, PhD (Molecular Biology), The Big Book of Terps required more than 4 years of intensive research to compile and dissect and features commentary by top cannabinoid and terpene researchers including Raphael Mechoulam, Ethan Russo, Susan Trapp, and Mitch Earleywine, as well as contributions by Ed Rosenthal, and Professor Rob Mejia.

-The Big Book of Terps includes detailed information about the top 35 terpenes found in cannabis, as well as the top 12 flavonoids, with a primary focus on evidence for synergy between these compounds and cannabinoids, which are a class of terpenes called diterpenes.
+The Big Book of Terps includes detailed information about the top 43 terpenes found in cannabis, with a primary focus on evidence for synergy between these compounds and cannabinoids, which are a class of terpenes called diterpenes.
 Content includes:

 • Terpenes 101